w3c/webextensions/proposals/dark_mode_extension_icons.md

 ### Manifest File Changes

 1. If icon_variants are supplied, icons can be ignored.
-1. If icon_variants contain an icon object duplicate, the first match will be used.
+1. If icon_variants contain an icon object with duplicate conditions, the first match will be used.
 1. Any icon object that does not contain a "color_scheme" key will apply to both light and dark.